 A money market account is a special kind of savings account that’s offered by both banks and credit unions.
 There are plenty of advantages to these accounts: they are insured by the Federal Deposit Insurance Corporation (FDIC) and National Credit Union Administration (NCUA), can earn interest at a solid rate and often come with a debit card or checks.
 However, there are also drawbacks, including account fees and a monthly transaction limit.
 Still, money market accounts can be a great option for those looking to grow their savings while maintaining immediate access to their money.

 What is a money market account used for?

 If you’re exploring new options for saving your money, you might be asking yourself: What is a money market account (MMA) exactly?
 These accounts, which are also known as money market deposit accounts (MMDAs) and money market savings accounts (MMSAs), operate very similarly to traditional savings accounts, albeit with a few notable differences.

 A money market account is ideal for those who have somewhere between $500 and a few thousand dollars they want to save and slowly grow — while still maintaining access to their funds.
 For those who want a greater return on investment, there are also jumbo money market accounts, which usually yield a higher interest rate and require a larger minimum deposit — sometimes as much as $100,000.
 Additionally, there are business money market accounts that provide a safe place where companies can gain interest on their money.

 Money market rates

 Money market rates are typically higher than those found in a traditional savings account.
-For example, Capital One estimates that its average saving account yields an average of 0.09% annually, while money market account rates on accounts with balances of $10,000 or more and 0.15% for balances of $100,000 or more.
+For example, the FDIC posted the national average savings account yield of 0.06%, while the national average money market account yields were 0.08% for balances of $10,000 or more and 0.15% for balances of $100,000 or more.

 However, it’s important to keep in mind that money market rates are variable, meaning they can change at any time at the discretion of the bank or credit union.

 Money market account minimum balance